 But what happens when you get that hankering for a great, big bowl of crunchy, sugar- and honey-coated flakes, pops, or puffs?

 Magic Spoon thought of everything.
-They didn’t come out with just one tasty, low carb cereal.
-They came out with four.
-All of which should remind you of some of your old-time favorites:
+They didn’t come out with just one tasty, low-carb cereal; they came out with eight, all of which should remind you of some of your childhood favorites:

-- 🍦Magic Spoon Frosted vs. Kellogg’s Frosted Flakes (26g carbs / 1g protein)
+- Magic Spoon Frosted vs. Frosted Flakes (26g carbs / 2g protein)

-- 🍭Magic Spoon Fruity vs. Fruity Pebbles (23g carbs / 1g protein)
+- Magic Spoon Fruity vs. Fruity Pebbles (31g carbs / 1g protein)

-- 🍯Magic Spoon Cinnamon vs. Cinnamon Toast Crunch (25g carbs / 1g protein)
+- Magic Spoon Cinnamon Roll vs. Cinnamon Toast Crunch (24g carbs / 2g protein)

 The Blood Sugar Results